giorgiaBertacchini/MLOps-DevelopPhase/README.md

 Furthermore, every ML model specification should be versioned in a VCS to make the training of ML models auditable and reproducible.

+### Reproducibility

+In general, reproducibility in MLOps also involves the ability to easily rerun the exact same experiment.
+Data scientists may neet to have the ability to go back to different "branches" of the experiments—for example, restoring a previous state of a project.

+ML reproducibility must provide relevant metadata and information to reproduce models.
+Model metadata management includes the type of algorithm, features and transformations, data snapshots, hyperparameters, performance metrics, verifiable code from source code management, and the training environment.

 ### Experiments Tracking

 Experimentation takes place throughout the entire model development process, and usually every important decision or assumption comes with at least some experiment or previous research to justify it.